krowter/fem-interactive-pricing-component/README.md

 ### What I learned

+- Although theres' a CSS-only way to have HTML range input with different background colors (before and after the slider thumb), I decided it's much simpler to use a linear background and little bit of JavaScriptt to listen to slider value changes and update the gradient stop.

-I found out we can use HTML `range` input to create a toggle button.
+- I found out we can use HTML `range` input to create a toggle button.

 ```html
 <input type="range" min="0" max="1" />